RezaPN/RN-Modern-Design/README.md

-React Native Modern Design
+# React Native Student App
-This React Native project is designed to provide a modern and engaging user experience for students.
-The app leverages a variety of design libraries and tools to create a visually appealing and responsive interface.

-Features
+## Features

-Intuitive and engaging user interface
+- Intuitive and engaging user interface
-Modern design using popular libraries and tools Scalable and maintainable architecture based on popular patterns such as MVC, Flux, or Redux Installation
+- Modern design using popular libraries and tools
+- Scalable and maintainable architecture based on popular patterns such as MVC, Flux, or Redux

+## Installation

 To run the app locally, follow these steps:

-Clone the repository:
+1. Clone the repository:
-bash
-Copy code

 git clone https://github.com/username/react-native-student-app.git

-Install dependencies:
-bash
+markdown
 Copy code

+2. Install dependencies:

 cd react-native-student-app
 npm install

+markdown
+Copy code

-Run the app:
+3. Run the app:

+npm start

 sql
 Copy code

-npm start
-Contributing
+## Contributing

 Contributions are welcome!
 If you would like to contribute to the project, please follow these steps:

-Fork the repository
+1. Fork the repository
-Create a new branch for your feature: css
+2. Create a new branch for your feature:
-Copy code

 git checkout -b feature-name

-Make your changes and commit them: sql
+markdown
 Copy code

+3. Make your changes and commit them:

 git commit -m "Add feature"

-Push your changes to your fork: perl
+css
 Copy code

+4. Push your changes to your fork:

 git push origin feature-name

+css
+Copy code

-Create a pull request to the main repository
+5. Create a pull request to the main repository

-License
+## License

-This project is licensed under the MIT License - see the LICENSE.md file for details.
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.